christhekeele/shards/README.md

 ok
 ```

-See how `shards` gets shrinks.
+See how the number of `shards` shrinks automatically!

 ## State

-In the previous section we saw something about the `state`, how it can be fetched at any time.
+The previous section introduced us to the `state`, including how it can be fetched at any time.
 But, what is the `state`?

-There are different properties that have to be stored somewhere in order `shards` works
+There are different properties that have to be stored somewhere for `shards` to work
 correctly.
-Remember, `shards` has a logic on top of `ETS`, for example, compute the
+Remember, `shards` layers logic on top of `ETS`, for example, to compute the
-shard/node where the key/value pair goes, and to do that, it needs the number of shards,
+shard/node where the key/value pair goes.
+But to do that, it needs the number of shards,
-the function to pick the shard or node (in case of global scope), the table type and
+a function to pick the shard or node (in case of global scope), the table type, and
-of course, the module to use depending on the scope (`shards_local` or `shards_dist`).
+of course, the module to use for the given scope (`shards_local` or `shards_dist`).

 Because of that, when a new table is created using `shards`, a new supervision tree
-is created as well to represent that table.
-The supervisor is `shards_owner_sup` and
+must be created as well to represent that table.
+The supervisor is named `shards_owner_sup` and
-it has a control ETS table to save the `state` so it can be fetched later at any time.
+has control of an ETS table to save the `state` so it can be fetched later at any time.

 The `shards` state is defined as: